bryanbraun/bryanbraun.github.io/_posts/2014-04-10-dont-optimize-performance-prematurely.md

 When your users are noticing slowness, then yes, of course, fix it.
 Solve their problem immediately!

-Because solving users problems is the business you're actually in.
+Because solving users' problems is the business you're actually in.